The Ultimates (2024): "All Power To The People" (#7–12)

-Issues #13-17
+"Rescue Mission" (#13-18)

-Due to the side effects of the Immortus Engine being fused to him, Iron Lad has been seeing a lot of future outcomes and did not hear Wasp come in when she asks about the Buenos Aires mission.
-Iron Lad is standing in front of the blackboard with the words Ultimates 3.0 on it.
-Iron Lad and America Chavez attend different secret rallies telling them that they are all Ultimates and asks if they want their future back.
-At the Red Skull stronghold at Mount Johann, Iron Lad leads the attack on the Red Skull Gang where Captain America is unable to get information on where Grand Skull is.
+Due to the side effects of the Immortus Engine being fused to him, Iron Lad has been seeing visions of the future.
+He and America Chavez attend different secret rallies, telling them that they are all Ultimates and asking if they want their future back.
+At the Red Skull stronghold at Mount Johann, Iron Lad leads the attack on the Red Skull Gang.
+However, Captain America is unable to get information on where Grand Skull is.
 The Ultimates Network (or UltNet for short) enables people to learn the truth about their world.
-Iron Lad even does a virtual teach-in on how to make a Molotov cocktail.
 Human Torch takes his leave from the Ultimates to go on a mission to "start a fire" as Wasp secretly watches them.
-On Monster Island, its inhabitants are held back at gunpoint by A.I.M. as four of the Immortal Weapons deal with the Megafauna.
-This is watched from afar by Iron Lad and She-Hulk.
-When Iron Lad asked God for help, he is told that the Gods make war on a large scale with the Nine Realms hanging in the balance and that they cannot answer any mortal prayers.
-Luke Cage has inspired all the prison uprisings in the North American Union as Iron Lad, Luke Cage, and Danny Rand teach a class in one of the prisons.
-With Captain America teaching combat strategies and tactics, Doom teaching science and theory, and Luke Cage teaching civics and politics, Iron Lad uses the Immortus Engine's powers to allow time inside the barrier to pass faster at a ratio of 6-to-1 upon being inspired by The City.
-Iron Lad returns to the Triskelion to meet his copies as Wasp continues watching.
-Five months remain before The City opens.
+When Iron Lad asks God for help, he is told that the gods make war on a large scale with the Nine Realms hanging in the balance and that they cannot answer any mortal prayers.
+Luke Cage has inspired all the prison uprisings in the North American Union as he, Iron Lad, and Danny Rand teach a class in one of the prisons.